 Kaziranga NP, Assam, India

 Kaziranga is home to the world’s most successful Rhino conservation program and one of India’s most incredible natural assets.
 With an initial population of 280 Rhino, the park’s Rhino population today is over 3000 individuals and growing.
-Rhinos from this park that have been (for whatever reason) hand reared are being re-introduced to other national parks, namely Manas National Park.
+Rhinos from this park that have been (for whatever reason)

 Our work here is primarily with the park mahouts and guards, ensuring they can continue to monitor and protect the Rhino from poaching.
 The ability to maintain constant close surveillance on this national park is a large reason behind the success of their conservation efforts.

 The Government company Myanmar Timber Enterprise (MTE) has the world’s largest privately owned population of Asian elephants with an approximate population of around 3000 captive elephants.
 MTE has used their enormous herd for the company’s logging operations with the terrain being too extreme for regular machinery based operations.

 MTE have engaged with HELP to develop sustainable and welfare centric methods of working with their elephants.